assuncao-v/Arduino/README.md

 # Arduino
-This repository is using to store some code made in C++ for Arduino projects.
+This repository is used to store some code made in C++ for Arduino projects.